 A spotlight on TraXall International: employee Q&A

-As we get back on the road, we are shining a spotlight on our TraXall employees, to see what their driving revelations say about them and to discuss all things motor.
+As we all head for the hills, heartlands or just back home, we are shining a spotlight on our TraXall employees, to see what their driving revelations say about them and to discuss all things motor.

 How many times did you take your driving test to pass?
 Would you pass it now if you retook it?